Here come initial jobless claims ...

-The Labour Department will release its weekly data on initial jobless claims at 8:30 a.m.
+The latest weekly numbers on initial jobless claims are set for release at 8:30 a.m.
 ET.

-Economists forecast that first-time claims for unemployment insurance increased last week to 262,000 from 253,000, according to Bloomberg.
+Economists forecast that first-time filings for unemployment insurance totaled 270,000 last week, according to Bloomberg.

-There are seasonal adjustment issues that could make the claims numbers more volatile around this time of year.
-But overall, the data send a fairly consistent and upbeat message; weekly claims have not risen above 300,000 for the last 72 weeks — the longest streak in 43 years.

 Business Insider Emails & Alerts